 Being Healthy and Weightless

 In Traditional Chinese Medicine, the belief is that excessive weight gains are caused mainly by an imbalance in the body.
 This imbalance can be due to malfunctions of the spleen and liver organ systems.
-Skilled acupuncture practitioners can effectively target specific body areas to stimulate weight loss.
-The areas addressed involve the endocrine system and kidneys, treat water retention and stimulate nerve and hormonal rebalance.
-The spleen and thyroid gland are also targeted for sugar and hormonal rebalancing.
-Finally, the adrenal and ovary glands are addressed to treat weight gain due to menopause or premenstrual syndrome (PMS).
-Some people notice the effects of acupuncture fairly quickly.
+These areas involve the endocrine system and kidneys, and TCM may help treat water retention and stimulate nerve and hormonal rebalance.
+The spleen and thyroid gland are also targeted and may help with sugar and hormonal rebalancing.
+Finally, the adrenal and ovary glands are addressed to help treat weight gain due to menopause or premenstrual syndrome (PMS).
+Some people may notice the effects of acupuncture fairly quickly.

 Acupuncture involves the insertion of very fine, sterile needles at specific body points or “energy pathways.”
-The inserted needles act to stimulate the release of endorphins, the body’s natural “feel good” hormones.
-This can create a calming, relaxing effect, which counteracts the need for excessive eating brought about by increased stress, frustration or anxiety.
-In this respect, acupuncture can calm those so afflicted and help them lose weight without resorting to drugs.
+The inserted needles are believed to stimulate the release of endorphins, the body’s natural “feel good” hormones.
+In this respect, acupuncture is believed to be able to calm and thus may help lose weight.

-Various herbs can help you lose weight by suppressing appetite, increasing metabolism and burning fat.
-Some of the best traditional Chinese medicine herbs for weight loss include He Ye (lotus leaf), Fu Ling and Huang Qi.
+Various herbs may help you lose weight as they are believed to help with suppressing appetite, increasing metabolism and burning fat.
+Some of the traditional Chinese medicine herbs most commonly used for weight loss include He Ye (lotus leaf), Fu Ling and Huang Qi.

 Do we need carbohydrates?